No products in the cart.

 In many cases, episodes of post-stroke anger and aggressive behavior decline in frequency and intensity as time passes.
 As the brain heals and survivors adjust to new situations, they may naturally regain control over their emotions.

-It works best to take a proactive approach to managing emotions, however, instead of waiting for things to improve on their own.
-Here are some steps you can take to help reduce angry feelings after a stroke:
+However, it is typically recommended that survivors take a proactive approach to managing emotions rather than passively waiting for things to improve.
+Here are some steps to help reduce angry feelings after a stroke:

 2. Take a Break

-Stroke recovery is a challenging process, and survivors should practice self-compassion to make an already-difficult process more manageable.
+Stroke recovery is a challenging process, and survivors should practice self-compassion to make an already difficult process more manageable.
+This can include stepping back from frustrating situations and practicing anger coping mechanisms, such as:

 • Deep breathing